 A subdomain is a subsection of your website that exists as a subdirectory in your public_html folder.
-Subdomains use a prefix in conjunction with the domain name.
+Subdomains use a prefix in conjunction with the top-level domain name.
 For example, if the registered domain name was

-example.com, the subdomain will be
+example.com, the subdomain could be

 It is important to remember that it takes time for the subdomain to become recognized by other computers on the web.
 Visitors will not be able to view your subdomain immediately; the process takes anywhere from 2 days to a week.